SatoshiReport/tictactoe/RESEARCH.md

 - No formal verification

 **Theorem Proving:**
-- Previous work in HOL (Williamson, 1989)
-- Limited to simpler games
+- Various theorem provers have been applied to simple games
-- No unified proof + explanation approach
+- No unified proof + explanation approach for tic-tac-toe prior to this work

 ### 2.3 Lean 4 & Formal Verification